When it comes to protecting your online photography there are many ways to prevent people from copying or distributing your artwork.

 Unless you’re selling your imagery online for digital prints or canvas work I would stay away from larger imagery.
 It just opens the door for digital thieves to plunder your talent.

 Ongoing Photography Vigilance

 This is a gem of a tip.
-If you are serious about keeping track of your imagery then Google alerts may be one of the best hidden tools you can utilize.
+If you’re serious about keeping track of your imagery, then Google alerts may be one of the best hidden tools you can utilize.
 Google Alerts allows you to set up keyword triggers that sends you an email based upon the criteria that you enter.
-In essence it can monitor the Web for the exact content that you want.
+In essence it can monitor the web for the exact content that you want.